sebherrerabe/challenge-becode/README.md

 ## Our goal

 - Learn and Understand React workflow.
-(Especially States and Re-rendering)
+(States, Props and Re-rendering)
 - Learn Basic React Hooks (useState, useEffect)
 - Do simple CRUD (Create, Read, Update & Delete) Operations using React.
 - Organise in a readable way your project folders